cloudberrydb/cloudberrydb/README.md

 To improve the odds of the right discussion of your patch or idea happening, pay attention to what the community work cycle is.
-For example, if you send in a brand new idea in the beta phase, don't be surprised if no one is paying attention because we are focused on release work.
-Come back when the beta is done, please!
+For example, if you send in a brand new idea in the beta phase of a release, we may defer review or target its inclusion for a later version.

-You can read more on Greenplum release policy and timing in the RELEASE.md
+Feel free to ask on the mailing list to learn more about the Greenplum release policy and timing.

 ### Patch submission